HacKanCuBa/blake2signer/docs/docs/examples.md

         try:
             unsigned = signer.unsign(signed, max_age=ttl)
         except errors.ExpiredSignatureError as exc:
-            # Since v2.5.0, valid unsigned data is available in the exception.
+            # From v2.5.0, valid unsigned data is available in the exception.
             username = exc.data.decode()  # it's `bytes`!
             expired_since = exc.timestamp + ttl
             # You may want to convert the computed time to the user's timezone